iMrLopez/ekocrate-popup/README.md

 ```
 (Notice the `?beds=` parameter, this is important for the site to know where to redirect the user)

-* You will need to modify your collection in Firestore to allow writing to it, so please add this rule just after the first bracket closure in firestore
+* You will need to modify your database rules in Firestore to allow writing to it.
+* * Go to your `Firestore Database` tab and click on `Rules`
+* * Add the following rule just before the last closing bracket in your rules

 ```
   match /ekocrate_users_zipcheck/{id} {